google/earthenterprise/docs/geedocs/5.3.2/sources/answer/fusionTutorial/createMapDB.rst.txt

       map project, however, add a subfolder to the asset navigation tree in the Asset Manager in which you can store your map projects.

-      .. rubric:: To add a subfolder for map projects:
+      .. rubric:: To add a subfolder for map projects
-         :name: to-add-a-subfolder-for-map-projects

       #.
 Select **Asset Manager** from the **Tools** menu.
 The Asset Manager
          appears.